-For example, if Facebook is what most of your competitors are using, you should use the same social media for your blog.
+For example, if most of your competitors use Facebook, you should use the same social media for your blog.

-As your blog starts growing you can expand to other social media platforms.
+As your blog grows, you can expand to other social media platforms.

 Use Your Time Wisely

-Between writing and marketing your content, you do not want to waste your time or effort doing tasks that will net little to no results.
+Between writing and marketing your content, you want to save time and effort doing tasks that will net little to no results.

-Many new bloggers think the way to build traffic is to follow what the others are doing, but that does not always apply to your blog.
+Many new bloggers think the way to build traffic is to follow what others are doing, but that only sometimes applies to your blog.